Latest update of text: March 2026.

 • increasing preparedness for any potential future health crises.

-Principle 10 of the European Pillar of Social Rights underlines that ‘workers have the right to a high level of protection of their health and safety at work.’
-Actions in the field of health and safety at work are supported under the working conditions (rights at work) section of the progress axis of the EU’s programme for employment and social innovation (EaSI).
+Principle 10 of the European pillar of social rights underlines that ‘workers have the right to a high level of protection of their health and safety at work.’
+Actions in the field of health and safety at work are supported under the working conditions priority of the EU’s programme for employment and social innovation (EaSI).
 EaSI is a financing instrument designed to promote a high level of quality and sustainable employment, guaranteeing adequate and decent social protection, combating social exclusion and poverty and improving working conditions.
-For the period 2021–2027, the EaSI programme has become a strand under the European Social Fund Plus (ESF+); it has a budget of €762 million.
+For the period 2021–27, the EaSI programme has become a strand under the ESF+; it has a budget of €762 million.
 Among its policy priorities, it seeks to support analytical activities and evidence-based policymaking in relation to working conditions, social protection and active inclusion.

-In January 2017, the European Commission adopted the Communication Safer and Healthier Work for All – Modernisation of the EU Occupational Safety and Health Legislation and Policy (COM(2017) 12 final).
-It proposed three key actions to bring new impetus to the existing framework:
+In January 2017, the European Commission adopted the Communication on Safer and Healthier Work for All – Modernisation of the EU Occupational Safety and Health Legislation and Policy (COM(2017) 12 final).
+It proposed 3 key actions to bring new impetus to the existing framework:

-• cooperating with EU Member States and social partners to remove or update outdated rules and to refocus efforts on ensuring better and broader protection, compliance and enforcement on the ground.
+• cooperating with EU countries and social partners to remove or update outdated rules and to refocus efforts on ensuring better and broader protection, compliance and enforcement on the ground.

 Support for analysis and research

-In an effort to support EU Member States better in their policymaking and to boost analytical capabilities, the EU brings together internationally renowned expertise in a two-year information gathering cycle designed to gauge its progress towards providing effective, accessible and resilient health systems.
+In an effort to support EU countries better in their policymaking and to boost analytical capabilities, the EU brings together internationally renowned expertise in a 2-year information gathering cycle designed to gauge its progress towards providing effective, accessible and resilient health systems.
 Health at a glance: Europe (OECD and the European Commission) provides a neutral, descriptive comparison of the health status of the EU’s population and the performance of health systems.

 Statistics on public health and health and safety at work

-As noted in the introduction, the EU gathers statistical information in order to assess health issues and to support the effective design of policies and future actions.
+As noted earlier, the EU gathers statistical information in order to assess health issues and to support the effective design of policies and future actions.
 This statistical information needs to be based on a set of common EU health indicators for which there is an EU-wide agreement regarding definitions, collection and use.
-Examples include the European core health indicators (ECHI), sustainable development indicators and the European Pillar of Social Rights.
+Examples include the European core health indicators (ECHI), sustainable development indicators and the European pillar of social rights.

 In December 2008, the European Parliament and the Council adopted Regulation (EC) No 1338/2008 on Community statistics on public health and health and safety at work.
-The Regulation is designed to ensure that health statistics provide adequate information for all EU Member States to monitor EU actions in the field of public health and health and safety at work.
-The Regulation lists five domains:
+The regulation is designed to ensure that health statistics provide adequate information for all EU countries to monitor EU actions in the field of public health and health and safety at work.
+The regulation lists 5 domains:

 • occupational diseases and other work-related health problems and illnesses.

-A number of European Commission Regulations were subsequently adopted specifying in detail the variables, breakdowns and metadata that EU Member States should deliver:
+A number of European Commission regulations were subsequently adopted specifying in detail the variables, analyses and metadata that EU countries should deliver:

-European statistics on health are derived from two types of sources: administrative data and surveys.
+European statistics on health are derived from 2 types of sources: administrative data and surveys.
 Administrative data sources are the basis for important statistical data collections such as human and technical resources and activities, healthcare expenditure, causes of death, and accidents at work; these data therefore reflect, to some degree, country-specific ways of organising healthcare and may not always be completely comparable.
-General population surveys in health statistics include the minimum European health module integrated within the annual EU statistics on income and living conditions survey (EU-SILC), the five-yearly European health interview survey (EHIS) and modules of the labour force survey (LFS), such as the 1999, 2007, 2013 and 2020 modules on accidents at work and other work-related health problems or the 2002 and 2011 modules on access to the labour market for disabled people.
+General population surveys in health statistics include

 Other articles